alphagov/government-service-design-manual/service-manual/making-software/cookies.md

 ## Further reading
 [The ICO's latest guidance](http://www.ico.gov.uk/for_organisations/privacy_and_electronic_communications/the_guide/cookies.aspx)

-This [blog post by GDS Developer Dafydd Vaughan](http://digital.cabinetoffice.gov.uk/2012/01/12/cookies-on-the-beta/) explains how cookies were used on the beta version of [GOV.UK](https://www.gov.uk).
+This [blog post by GDS developer Dafydd Vaughan](http://digital.cabinetoffice.gov.uk/2012/01/12/cookies-on-the-beta/) explains how cookies were used on the beta version of [GOV.UK](https://www.gov.uk).